can you wear contacts 10 years after lasik? Let’s Break It Down

 First, let’s address the elephant in the room.
 Why would someone shell out cash for laser eye surgery only to revisit contacts years later?
 Turns out, life happens.
 Maybe you’ve developed presbyopia (hello, reading menus at arm’s length) or your astigmatism decided to throw a curveball.
 Or perhaps you’re just feeling nostalgic for the days of neon-green cat-eye contacts.
 (No judgment here.)

 At Liberty Laser Eye Center, we’ve seen it all.
 While LASIK has a success rate north of 96%, eyes change over time.
-Aging, hormonal shifts, or even that one year you forgot your annual eye exam can tweak your vision needs.
+Aging, hormonal shifts, or even that one year you forgot your annual eye exam can tweak your vision Needs.
 Contacts might be a handy backup—or a fun accessory.

 The Big Question: Is It Safe to Wear Contacts Post-LASIK?